woodfrog/VideoToAudio/README.md

 ----------------

-This is a simple video -> sound converter program.
+This project contains a video to sound converter program.

-It uses OpenCV for video manipulation, SDL&SDL_Mixer for audio producing, and Qt for a simple UI implementation.
+The program uses OpenCV for video manipulation, SDL and SDL_Mixer for audio producing, and Qt for UI implementation.

-One interesting thing happened during the programming process:
+Something interesting happened during development:

-*  SDL and Qt have some conflicts on Windows.
-When trying to use both of them, the linker complained about the **duplication of WinMain** .
-The reason is that SDL defines a main macro to replace main, like this:
+*  SDL conflicts with Qt on Windows platform.
+In a situation of using SDL and Qt together, the linker complained about the **duplication of WinMain**.
+The reason is that SDL defines a main macro to replace main as follows:

     ``` C